Mauvi-Labs/Career/Staff Frontend Engineer.md

 ### Application Process

-Please send an email to hello@mauvi.xyz that includes a link to previous work, your portfolio and a brief description of past achievements.
-Once we get a chance to read your application, we'll invite you to a Zoom interview to discuss the role and understand your expectations and what you're looking for in your next role.
+Please send an email to hello@mauvi.xyz that includes a link to your previous work, your portfolio and a brief description of past achievements.
+Once we get a chance to review your application, we'll invite you to a Zoom interview to discuss the role and understand your expectations and what you're looking for in your next role.

-We value direct and clear communication, kindness and curisoty, and an intuitive yet rigorous approach to crack out extraordinary solutions.
+We value direct and clear communication, kindness and curiosity, and having an intuitive yet rigorous approach to crack out extraordinary solutions.
 Please reach out, we're excited to meet you.